mitogen-hq/mitogen/docs/api.rst

     .. py:method:: empty ()

-        Return :data:`True` if calling :py:meth:`get` would block.
+        Return :data:`True` if calling :meth:`get` would block.

-        As with :py:class:`Queue.Queue`, :data:`True` may be returned even though a subsequent call to :py:meth:`get` will succeed, since a message may be posted at any moment between :py:meth:`empty` and :py:meth:`get`.
+        As with :class:`Queue.Queue`, :data:`True` may be returned even though a subsequent call to :meth:`get` will succeed, since a message may be posted at any moment between :meth:`empty` and :meth:`get`.

-        :py:meth:`empty` may return :data:`False` even when :py:meth:`get`
+        :meth:`empty` may return :data:`False` even when :meth:`get`
         would block if another thread has drained a receiver added to this select.
 This can be avoided by only consuming each receiver from a single thread.

     .. py:method:: __iter__ (self)

-        Yield the result of :py:meth:`get` until no receivers remain in the select, either because `oneshot` is :data:`True`, or each receiver was explicitly removed via :py:meth:`remove`.
+        Yield the result of :meth:`get` until no receivers remain in the select, either because `oneshot` is :data:`True`, or each receiver was explicitly removed via :meth:`remove`.

     .. py:method:: add (recv)

-        Add the :py:class:`mitogen.core.Receiver` or
+        Add the :class:`mitogen.core.Receiver` or
-        :py:class:`mitogen.core.Channel` `recv` to the select.
+        :class:`mitogen.core.Channel` `recv` to the select.

     .. py:method:: remove (recv)

-        Remove the :py:class:`mitogen.core.Receiver` or
+        Remove the :class:`mitogen.core.Receiver` or
-        :py:class:`mitogen.core.Channel` `recv` from the select.
-Note that if the receiver has notified prior to :py:meth:`remove`, then it will still be returned by a subsequent :py:meth:`get`.
+        :class:`mitogen.core.Channel` `recv` from the select.
+Note that if the receiver has notified prior to :meth:`remove`, then it will still be returned by a subsequent :meth:`get`.
 This may change in a future version.